johnshearing/beemocracy/Beemocracy2.0.md

             * This should be impossible if payments and donations are only made in ADA but should be explicitly stated so there is never a temptation to lend with promissory notes.
             * Same as saying no double spending but banks make their money by double spending (Fractional Reserve Banking).
             * Why so explicit about never engaging lending?
               * The power to print fiat money was never explicitly granted to the federal government in the Constitution.
 In fact the authors voted against granting that power.
-Sadly they never specifically prohibited fiat money.
+Sadly they never specifically prohibited using fiat money which is now printed by out of thin air by the central banks and loaned to the government at interest.
 So the power to print fiat money was reserved for the states or the people by the Tenth amendment.
-But of course the federal government does it anyway.
+But of course the federal government uses fiat money anyway.
 The back door was Article I, Section 8, Clause 2 which reads as follows: *"The Congress shall have Power To... borrow Money on the credit of the United States."* Because you have to issue a note to acknowledge the debt, this opened the door for fiat money.
 The courts have upheld this interpretation.
               * So it is not enough to not grant a power - some powers must be explicitly revoked.
         * So while the Cardano protocol welcomes and supports DeFi banking platforms, Cardano governance will never engage in banking and will never use the treasury for borrowing or lending.
       * #### Treasury Funds Will Never Be Used As An Invenstment Vehicle Where A Return Of Funds Is Expected From The Investment.